Scoliosis: A Very Common Problem for Women

 - This is when the effects of menopause affect the quality, strength, and resistance of your bones and joints.

-- At the same time, you should remember that osteoarthritis or arthrosis is localized in a special way in the smallest joints of your spine.
+- At the same time, you should remember that osteoarthritis is localized in a special way in the smallest joints of your spine.

-At the beginning, this light deformity doesn’t give too many clues.
-There are those who usually think that it’s a simple problem with ligaments.
+At first, this light deformity isn’t too noticeable.
+Many people usually just think it’s a simple problem with ligaments.

 - Sometimes, it’s difficult to breathe.

-- The symptoms, like we usually look for, are more evident when the person sees the deformity for themselves: their spine is out of place, one shoulder raises higher than the other, a light “hunchback,” noticing they’ve lost a few inches of height…
+- The symptoms are more evident when the person sees the deformity for themselves: their spine is out of place, one shoulder raises higher than the other, a slightly hunched back, noticing they’ve lost a few inches of height…

 Differences between degenerative scoliosis and juvenile scoliosis

-Scoliosis in adolescents can appear between 10 and 18 years old.
-And this happens without really knowing why.
-As we’ve said at the beginning, Scoliosis is, in the majority of cases, congenital.
+Scoliosis in adolescents can appear between the ages of 10 and 18.
+Experts often still aren’t sure exactly why it happens.
+As we stated in the beginning, Scoliosis is, in the majority of cases, congenital.

-But, in degenerative scoliosis, we do know the cause.
+In degenerative scoliosis, however, we do know the cause.
 What is still more important: the misalignment of the spine tends to grow by at least 1 or 2 grades each year.

 Treatment for scoliosis in adults

 Surgical treatment isn’t always possible or recommended.
-From there the patient needs to focus on the problem from a multidimensional point of view.
+In such cases, the patient needs to focus on the problem from a multidimensional point of view.
 They do this with the help of the right professionals.

-To do this, you need to make use of the following focuses.
+To do this, you need to make use of the following treatments.

 - Pharmacological: There are many medications that relieve the pain.
 These include the classic ibuprofen or acetaminophen.
-Above all, these reduce the level of inflammation in your joints.
+These should reduce the level of inflammation in your joints.

 Epidural injections are another option.

 - Physical therapies for scoliosis in adults.
-In this case, we have help from good physical therapy to aquatic therapies, or chiropractic alternative medicine, or a compliment that helps you treat multiple neuromusculoskeletal problems.
+In this case, we have many types of physical therapy such as aquatic therapies, chiropractic therapies, or alternative medicine.

 The best thing is to not just stay with one treatment.
-To increase your quality of life if you suffer from scoliosis you need to take advantage of everything that good medical professionals tell you.
+To increase your quality of life when you suffer from scoliosis you need to listen to everything that good medical professionals tell you.

 This way, you can use more new therapies and strategies that help you to have a better quality of life as much as is possible.